tagwint/poc_base/README.md

 Each hook file is an ansible task file, (we may consider extending hook item to be a role, if task level proves to be insuficcient)

-Hook files to be placed under hook dir into creator and target subdir.
+Hook files to be placed under hook dir into creator and builder subdir.

-A pair of creator and target subdirs represents customization of a project and kept in a separate repository.
+A pair of creator and builder subdirs represents customization of a project and kept in a separate repository.

 Project repository itself therefore can/should only be used in conjunction with base repo.